7 Best & Brightest Headlamps Compared – A Thorough Review

 best Headlamp outdoor

 The Petzl NAO+ is a really smart headlamp, one of the most interesting in this review!
-It’s integrated via Bluetooth with a phone app that allows the users to customize their beam patterns, burn times, and brightness.
+It’s integrated via Bluetooth with a phone app that allows users to customize their beam patterns, burn times, and brightness.

 The amount of data you’ll have on the app is just amazing: